microsoft/hat/README.md

 * Does the function expect the matrix elements to appear in row-major order, column-major order, Z-order, or something else?
 * What is the size of the array `A`?
 We may have auxiliary knowledge that the array is 100 elements long, but this information is not given explicitly.
 * We can see that `A` is not `const`, so we know that its elements can be changed by the function, but is it an "output-only" array (its initial values are overwritten) or is it an "input-output" array?
 We have auxiliary knowledge that `A` is both an input and an output, but this is not given explicitly.
 * Who created this library?
-It is a newer version of a previous library?
+Is it a newer version of a previous library?
 Is it distributed under an open-source license?
 * Is this function compiled for Windows or Linux?
 Does it need to be linked to a C runtime library or other library?
 * For which instruction set is the function compiled? x86_64?
 With SSE extensions?
 AVX?
 AVX512?
 * Does the function assume a fixed number of CPU cores?
 Does the function implementation rely on GPU hardware?

 Some of the information above is typically provided in unstructured human-readable documentation, provided in h-file comments, in a `README.txt` file, in a `man` manual page, or in a web page that describes the library.
 Some of the information may be implied by the library name or the function name (e.g., imagine that the function is named "singleCoreNormalize") or by common sense (e.g., if a GPU is not mentioned anywhere, the function probably doesn't use one).
 Some of these questions may simply remain unanswered.
 Moreover, none of this information is exposed to downstream programming tools.
 For example, imagine a downstream tool that executes each function in a library and measures its running time - how would it provide the function with reasonable arguments?